TheMarex/prosem/Niklaus/RandomWalk.md

 that lead to an accepting state, which is equivalent to the depth of the computation tree.

-Space usage in a 3 tape model is defined as the number cells on the *working tape* that where visited by the reading head during the computation.
+Space usage in a 3 tape model is defined as the number cells on the *working tape* that where visited by the reading head during the computation (Note: each cell can be visited multiple times, but will only counted once).
 As before, we use the maximum of all possible halting computations in the non-deterministic case.

 ## Decision problems and Complexity classes